MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 - **Azure NetApp Files**: [A delegated subnet](/azure/azure-netapp-files/azure-netapp-files-delegate-subnet) for using Azure NetApp Files for different SAP on Azure scenarios.
 - **Azure Application Gateway**: A subnet that handles traffic coming from the internet.
 For example, this subnet might handle Fiori apps.
-- **SAP applications**: This subnet contains SAP application servers, SAP Central Services, SAP enqueue replication services instances, and web dispatchers.
+- **SAP applications**: A subnet that contains SAP application servers, SAP Central Services, SAP enqueue replication services instances, and web dispatchers.
-- **Database**: This subnet contains only database virtual machines.
+- **Database**: A subnet that contains only database virtual machines.

 > [!NOTE]
 > The example SAP systems architecture shows the explicit definition of web dispatchers in a separate availability set.
 The web dispatcher component is a load balancer for SAP traffic among the SAP application servers.
 To achieve [high availability for SAP Web Dispatcher](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/48/9a9a6b48c673e8e10000000a42189b/frameset.htm), Azure Load Balancer implements either the failover cluster or the parallel web dispatcher setup.
 Set up a standalone solution architecture in a perimeter network for internet-facing communications to help satisfy security concerns.
 [Embedded Web Dispatcher on ASCS](https://help.sap.com/docs/SLTOOLSET/00b4e4853ef3494da20ebcaceb181d5e/2e708e2d42134b4baabdfeae953b24c5.html?locale=en-US&version=CURRENT_VERSION) describes a specific option.
 Take into account the sizing that's required because of other workloads on SAP ASCS.